TheKersalMassive/ReskinPS5/README.md

 ```

 ## How I do get platform label on the game cover?
-You must ensure you have the following Platforms assigned to a game Playnite:
+You must ensure you have the specified the following Platforms in your Libary Manager in Desktop mode

+To set a Platform Specification, go to:
+*Library Manager > Platforms > Platform Specification*

 ```
+Microsoft XBOX
+Microsoft XBOX 360
+Microsoft XBOX One
+Microsoft XBOX Series
+Nintendo GameCube
 Nintendo Switch
+Nintendo Wii
 Nintendo Wii U
-Nintendo Wii
-Playstation 2
+Sony Playstation 2
-Playstation 3
+Sony Playstation 3
-Playstation 4
+Sony Playstation 4
-Playstation 5
+Sony Playstation 5
-Playstation
+Sony Playstation
-Playstation Portable
+Sony Playstation Portable
-Playstation Vita
+Sony Playstation Vita
-PSOne
 Sega Dreamcast
-XBOX Games Pass
-XBOX Series X
-XBOX One
-XBOX
 ```

 ## I don't like the labels - How do I remove them?